Krishna-Thakur22/New-Project1/README.md

 # New-Project1
-this my first project on Git &amp; GitHub
+this my first project on Git &amp; GitHub.